etienne-napoleone/exchange-price-exporter/README.md

 ## Configuration

-Configured via a toml, use `./config.toml` if the `-c` flag is not set
+Configured via a toml file, use `./config.toml` if the `-c` flag is not set

 ```toml
 [server]